 Failure to report under this rule will result in the parent’s inability to be eligible for the 90-day job search period, which can result in a loss of subsidy.

-Providers are notified no later than the date MDHS becomes aware of a family's eligibility status change.
+Please note that child care providers are notified no later than the date MDHS becomes aware of a family's eligibility status change.
 The notification gives providers a two-week notice of the pending change.

 Source: 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4